AleNegrini/fd2s/eda/README.md

 To fix it, what can be done is not only to delete samples of signals when the device is not worn, but also in a interval slightly before and after.

+To make the solution more robust, maybe we could add more statistics metrics, such as (std, 90percentile, ...).

 ### Faulty device detection regarding the PPG signal
 Unlike from the temperature signal, the problem didn't state the measure unit of the PPG metric.
 I did a few online searches, but without any success.